 g) The Organiser reserves the right at its sole discretion to cancel, terminate, modify or suspend the Programme in whole or in part at any time.

 h) The Organiser may at its sole discretion disqualify any Start-up Entity and/or its relevant Participants from participating further in the Programme if the Individual Participant Start-up Entity shows a disregard for these Terms & Conditions or acts in any inappropriate, unsporting or disruptive manner.

-i) The Organiser reserves the right to monitor any information/materials submitted through the Programme Website by each Start-up Entity and/or its relevant Participants.
+i) The Delivery Partner and Organiser reserves the right to monitor any information/materials submitted through the Programme Website by each Start-up Entity and/or its relevant Participants.
 The Organiser, at its sole discretion and without prior notice, may at any time review, remove or otherwise block any information/materials submitted through the Programme.

-j) The Organiser and Partner reserves the right to unilaterally amend these Terms and Conditions from time to time and each Start-up Entity and/or its relevant Participants shall review the Terms and Conditions as updated on the Programme Website from time to time.
+j) The Organiser and Partner reserves the right to unilaterally amend these Terms and Conditions from time to time and each Start-up Entity and/or its relevant Participants shall review and comply with the Terms and Conditions as updated on the Programme Website from time to time.

-k) If the Start-up Entity and/or its relevant Participants has submitted the same, or a broadly similar, idea in any other Programme, details of the Programmes in which that idea has been used must be provided to the Organiser.
-The Organiser reserves the right to disqualify any entry which is composed of substantially the same idea or concept as has been submitted by the relevant Start-up Entity and/or its relevant Participants in any other Programme.
+k) If the Start-up Entity and/or its relevant Participants has submitted the same, or a broadly similar, idea in any other programme(s), details of the programme(s) in which that idea has been used must be provided to the Organiser.
+The Organiser reserves the right to disqualify any entry which is composed of substantially the same idea or concept as has been submitted by the relevant Start-up Entity and/or its relevant Participants in any other programme.

 l) If any provision of these Terms and Conditions is declared by any court of competent jurisdiction to be invalid, illegal or unenforceable, the validity, legality and enforceability of the remaining provisions contained in these Terms and Conditions will be not affected or impaired in any way.